The powers that be are waging a war on your wealth.

 That’s why immigrants beat the general population in so many areas.

 The American system is rich with opportunity, even today.
 Great entrepreneurs and immigrants prove it.

 Yet the erosion of our money is a major obstacle nonetheless.
 Even if you manage to build an empire it won’t be as stable as it could have been in times past.
-After all, foundations of sand can’t support castles.
+After all, foundations of sand can’t support castles for very long.

 This means that financial education is more important than it has ever been before.
 To a degree, so is the entrepreneurial spirit.